robertmok/ai-verse/README.md

 ![](./src/assets/ai-verse-logo.png)

 A simulation of AI interacting with another AI.
- This is the frontend for connecting with the [Java edition of the AI Verse API] (https://github.com/robertmok/ai-verse-api-java)
+This is the frontend for connecting with the [Java edition of the AI Verse API](https://github.com/robertmok/ai-verse-api-java)
+##WIP

 ## Features